Rosielis Quintana

 Rosielis Coromoto Quintana Mendoza (born 2000) is a Venezuelan weightlifter.
-She is a two-time medalist at the Pan American Weightlifting Championships.
+She is a three-time medalist, including gold, at the Pan American Weightlifting Championships.
 She is also a two-time silver medalist at the Bolivarian Games.

 Career

-She competed in the women's 45 kg event at the 2019 World Weightlifting Championships in Pattaya, Thailand.
+Quintana competed in the women's 45 kg event at the 2019 World Weightlifting Championships in Pattaya, Thailand.

 She won the silver medal in the women's 45 kg event at the 2021 Pan American Weightlifting Championships held in Guayaquil, Ecuador.
 She competed in the women's 45 kg event at the 2021 World Weightlifting Championships held in Tashkent, Uzbekistan.

-She won two silver medals at the 2022 Bolivarian Games held in Valledupar, Colombia.
+Quintana won two silver medals at the 2022 Bolivarian Games held in Valledupar, Colombia.
 She won the bronze medal in her event at the 2022 Pan American Weightlifting Championships held in Bogotá, Colombia.
 She competed in the women's 45 kg event at the 2022 World Weightlifting Championships in Bogotá, Colombia.

+She won the gold medal in her event at the 2023 Pan American Weightlifting Championships held in Bariloche, Argentina.
+She also won the gold medal in the Snatch and Clean & Jerk events.